Skip to main content

 tip

-The most future-proof way is to loop through the jsonLogicAdditionalOperators entries like below.
-This way if any more custom operators are added in the future, they will be automatically available.
+The most future-proof way to do this is to loop through the jsonLogicAdditionalOperators entries like below.
+This way, if any more custom operators are added in the future they will be automatically available.

 import { add_operation, apply } from 'json-logic-js';